clandrew/demoII/README.md

 See the video of it in action: [Link](https://www.youtube.com/watch?v=lmg9sN9FO-w)

 This was borne out of a personal desire to learn more about programming 6502-on-Apple II.
 Ages ago I wrote Logo and Basic code for that platform but never in 6502 directly.
 This was made in a few days and tested using an emulator.
 I gave my disk image to a friend to run on real hardware.
-I expected this would shake out some inconsistencies between running on hardware and running on emulator, but it worked as expected the first time.
+I expected this would shake out some inconsistencies between running on hardware and running on emulator, but there weren't any.